flaubert-dev/wp-api-starter-theme/README.md

 Linux and MacOs Users

-- If you are using Linux, remove tailwindcss.exe and download the [Linux version (Tailwind CLI)](https://github.com/tailwindlabs/tailwindcss/releases/download/v3.3.3/tailwindcss-linux-x64), don't forget to rename it from tailwindcss-linux-x64 to tailwindcss, if in doubt, [check out more information](https://tailwindcss.com/blog/standalone-cli/).
+- If you are using Linux, remove tailwindcss.exe and download the [Linux version (Tailwind CLI)](https://github.com/tailwindlabs/tailwindcss/releases/download/v3.3.3/tailwindcss-linux-x64).
+- Don't forget to rename it from tailwindcss-linux-x64 to tailwindcss, if in doubt, [check out more information](https://tailwindcss.com/blog/standalone-cli/).

-- If you are using MacOS, remove tailwindcss.exe and download the [MacOs version (Tailwind CLI)](https://github.com/tailwindlabs/tailwindcss/releases/download/v3.3.3/tailwindcss-macos-x64), don't forget to rename it from tailwindcss-macos-x64 to tailwindcss, if in doubt, [check out more information](https://tailwindcss.com/blog/standalone-cli/).
+- If you are using MacOS, remove tailwindcss.exe and download the [MacOs version (Tailwind CLI)](https://github.com/tailwindlabs/tailwindcss/releases/download/v3.3.3/tailwindcss-macos-x64).
+- Don't forget to rename it from tailwindcss-macos-x64 to tailwindcss, if in doubt, [check out more information](https://tailwindcss.com/blog/standalone-cli/).

 ## Theme development